310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kaoru %}
 Kanata-kun?
-Hey, wai- Where are you wondering off to?
+Hey, wai— Where are you wondering off to?

 Quit doing things that make no sense, you enigma!
 Hold on, hold on!
 You can’t disappear on me!
 Give me a break!